obtbe/obtbe.github.io/_posts/2022-09-02-running-a-bootcamp.md

 categories: [programming, python]
 ---

-# What Running a Coding Boot Camp Taught Me About Programming

 I’ve always loved coding.
 As a data nerd, I spend my days tinkering with Python scripts and digging into datasets.
 So when I got the chance to run a six-week coding boot camp for beginners in early 2022, I was thrilled.
 I wanted to share my excitement for programming and, honestly, learn a bit myself.
 Teaching 25 students, most of whom had never written a line of code, showed me new angles on what it means to program.
 Here’s what stuck with me.